LeBron James to honor Class of 2020 with all-star event - WHIZ News

 “I wanted to help create a show that looked and felt very different from traditional specials.
 Something that spoke to kids in a different way.
 These kids worked so hard to graduate and what is happening to them is truly unfair,” James said in a statement to The Associated Press.
 “I hope we can give them and their families something cool that makes their accomplishment feel special.”

-“Graduate Together” was curated by high school students, educators and the American Federation of Teachers.
+“Graduate Together” was curated by high school students and educators.
 It will feature commencement speeches, performances and more.
 It will also air on TikTok, Facebook, YouTube, Complex Networks, PeopleTV and other digital platforms.

 Other participants in the event include Megan Rapinoe, YBN Cordae, Chika, Charli D’Amelio, Dixie D’Amelio, Loren Gray, Brandan “Bmike” Odums, Henry Platt and Jonah Platt.